clay/clay-kiln/docs/manipulating-components.md

 > #### info::Note
 >
 > You'll notice that `data-editable` is the same attribute used to specify editable fields.
-The `> component-list` is a [special handlebars partial](https://github.com/nymag/nymag-handlebars#partials) that renders a list of components with their data.
+The `component-list` handlebars partial comes from [our included library of helpers and partials](https://github.com/nymag/nymag-handlebars#partials), and renders a list of components with their data.

 ```yaml
 myList: